Last updated on 10th January 2024

 After all, what’s a more compelling reason to purchase a product than hearing from a recent customer who was really pleased with their own purchase?

 It’s important to note that not all testimonials are equal.
 Written testimonials are good, but video testimonials are even more compelling; they humanise the person sharing their experience, appeal to today’s video-obsessed consumer, and show the emotion and intention behind someone’s words.
-To get inspired by a collection of great video testimonials, check out our Testimonial Videos page.
 Here’s one of our favourites from project management software company Mavenlink.

 If you’re interested in getting video testimonials from your customers we can help you!
 We offer video testimonials as a service, and handle everything from planning to recording & production.
 Check out our video testimonials page for more information.